 Instructors: Constantine Caramanis

-Email: caramanis/sanghavi AT mail DOT utexas DOT edu Phone: (512)
+Email: constantine AT utexas DOT edu Phone: (512)

-course in the sequence will focus on Convex Optimization including basic material from convex
+This course will focus on Convex Optimization including basic material from convex

 geometry, convex analysis and convex optimization.